Ocean At Work

 This reality raises some critical questions:

-What if, when we envision the future of work, we shift our focus from merely adapting to how AI will transform the workforce to actively redesigning the systems and structures that foster continuous learning, collaborative innovation, and genuine joy, wellbeing and fulfilment at work?
+What if, when we envision future of work, we shift our focus from merely adapting to how AI will transform the workforce to actively redesigning systems and structures that foster continuous learning, collaborative innovation, and genuine joy, wellbeing and fulfilment at work?

 Inspiration from Nature

-It serves as a powerful reminder of the importance of connection: with the natural world, and with our own mind and body.
-It encourages creative problem-solving, and opens pathways to more balanced, sustainable ways of working and living.
+Designed as a catalyst for change, the programme serves as a powerful reminder of the importance of connection: with the natural world, with our own mind and body, and with each other.

 - Bingqian Gao, Artist Entrepreneur, Founder of Ocean At Work